ruifontes/tesseractOCR/readme.md

 Windows+Control+c - To cancel the scanning process.
 Please note: It must be issued before the dialog asking if you want to scan more pages appear!

-Then just wait the browseable message appears with the recognized text.
+Then just wait the text file appears with the recognized text.
 If you want to preserve the recognized text, don't forget to save it in some folder, as the results are deleted at the start of the next OCR process!

 This commands can be modified in the "Input gestures" dialog in the "TesseractOCR" section.